-The car’s height and pedestrian’s height determine the point of contact, accident seriousness, and the severity of the injuries sustained.
+The car’s height and the pedestrian’s height determine the point of contact, accident seriousness, and the severity of the injuries sustained.
 Larger vehicles usually result in tragic pedestrian accidents.
 Why?
 The initial impact throws the pedestrian to the ground, and the vehicle runs over the pedestrian.

 Pedestrian accident statistics show that pedestrians are more likely to be killed in a car accident than vehicle occupants.
 The frightening mechanics of pedestrian accidents discussed above might explain this increased risk of death among pedestrians hit by cars.

 How Much Is a Pedestrian Accident Claim Worth?

 If you or a loved one was hit and injured by a car in Chicago, Illinois, you might want to know how much you can sue for after a pedestrian accident.
 The short answer is that it depends.
 Each pedestrian accident claim is different.
 The long answer is that multiple factors may affect the actual value of your claim.
 These factors include: